 Commission rates vary by program.
-We will endeavor to specify the commission on all quotes.
-If the commission is not shown, or if you have a question about it, please feel free to contact us.
+We specify commission on all quotes.
+Contact us if a commission is not shown or if you have a question about it.

 2.In what states are your programs written?

 Most of our programs are available in all 50 states.
-Please refer to the details on each program for any territorial restrictions.
+Refer to the program's details for any territorial restrictions.